-If you are new to publishing with ACM, this document is a valuable guide to the process of preparing your work for publication.
-If you have published with ACM before, this

-© 2022 SBC - Sociedade Brasileira de Computação.
-ISSN 2596-1683 document provides insight and instruction into more recent changes to the article template.
+If you are new to publishing with WebMedia, this document is a valuable guide to preparing your work for publication.
+If you have published with ACM before, this document provides insight and instruction into more recent changes to the paper template.

-The "acmart" document class can be used to prepare articles for any ACM publication - conference or journal, and for any stage of publication, from review to final "camera-ready" copy, to the author's own version, with very few changes to the source.
+The "webmedia" document class must be used to prepare papers for any stage of publication, from review to final "camera-ready" copy, to the author's own version, with very few changes to the source.